patrickvlt/dcms/README.md

 # DCMS

-DCMS is a package made to boost productivity, dynamic easily reusable functions to maintain a structured back-end in Laravel projects.
+DCMS is a package made to boost productivity, and speed up the usual workflow when developing CRUD applications.

 # DCMS Datatables